uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 2.1.1 Data cleaning process

-Both of the csv files needed to be restructured in some ways before the analyzing process.
+Both of the csv files need to be restructured in some ways before the analyzing process.
 For instance, the exact time is stored as strings:

 "2015/1/4  12:00:00 AM"